 While we were in Turkey, we went to the small town of Milas.
 Milas is an ancient city that is located in southwestern Turkey, The drive from Akbük, where we were staying, to Milas takes just over an hour.
 There are two options: take the highway or take the road over the Mentese mountains.
 We chose to drive over the twisting roads of the mountains and were rewarded with fantastic views.

-Once in Milas, we first went to the Milas Museum, an archaeological and ethnological museum which is in the city center, but unfortunately, it was closed.
-The sign on the door stated that the museum will be relocated, but when and where is not mentioned.
+Once in Milas, our first stop was at the Milas Museum, an archaeological and ethnological museum which is in the city center.
+Unfortunately, it was closed.
+The sign on the door stated that the museum will be relocated, but when and where were not mentioned.
 The garden of the museum is freely accessible, and there are relics everywhere, probably from the Byzantine, Hellenistic and Ottoman eras.
 However, there is no one we can ask, so we decided to make our way to the second museum.

 Milas is known for its colorful stone houses that used to be painted red, yellow, or blue.
 One of them, the “Emin Aga Mansion” was restored last year and is now accessible as a museum.
-The entrance is free, just leave an identity card at the entrance and pick it up after your visit.
+The entrance is free, just leave some sort of identification card at the entrance and pick it up after your visit.

-The stone houses have a special construction.
+The stone houses in Milas have a special construction.
 Foundations made of stone indicate a certain prosperity, as does the color blue.
 Blue is found at the entrance of the Emin Aga Mansion.
 The color was also used in the main rooms in form of completely painted walls or borders.
 The upper floor has a beautiful dark wooden floor.